 Private insurers also offer coverage for prescribed walking aids.
-But depending on your plan, to qualify you may need more than a doctor’s prescription.
-You may also need an assessment from your healthcare provider.
+Depending on your plan, you may need an assessment from your healthcare provider.

 You may also need to use a DME supplier that accepts your insurance.
 Keep in mind, however, that you can still be turned down for coverage if you don’t have the proper prescription or assessment.

-As with Medicare, private insurers offer coverage only under certain conditions.
-Mobility limitations must prohibit you from achieving daily activities such as dressing or bathing.
-You must also be able to use mobility aid safely.5
+As with Medicare, private insurers offer coverage under certain conditions.
+Mobility limitations must prohibit you from achieving daily activities, such as dressing or bathing.
+You must also be able to use the mobility aid safely.5